wp-plugins/re-abolish-slavery-ribbon/readme.txt

 == Changelog ==

 = 1.0.3 =
+* Added output sanitization for security
-* added filters around image and link
+* Added filters around ribbon image and link for customization
-* updated link
+* Updated the URL to the Not For Sale page

 = 1.0.2 =
 * Updated ribbon link URL